mjkaufer/WebRRT/README.md

 ## TODO
 * Have an animated robot follow the path
+	* If an animated robot is following path, let it function as a dynamic starting point
+		* If a obstacle is placed, the robot recalculates its RRT and adjusts accordingly
 * Add support for moving the start & end points